Public Health is where science and politics meet.

 Careers in public health are wide-ranging.
 They can focus on a variety of issues like communicable diseases to environmental hazards.
-They can engage these issues in various ways as well.
+They can engage these issues in various capacities as well.
 And with online options the way there are, now is the time to earn your degree from any place that works best for you!
 If you’re leaning that way, check out our Best Online Bachelor’s in Public Health ranking.